 I can’t remember my answer from that day, but I wanted to share my thoughts and provide some more detail below.

-Wearing a hat while surfing provides sun protection and helps keep the sun out of your eyes.
-The biggest challenge is keeping a hat from falling off your head.
-The turbulent water of breaking waves will remove anything from your body that isn’t secured tightly, including hats.
+Wearing a hat while surfing will help protect your face and your eyes from the sun’s harmful rays.
+The biggest challenge is keeping a surf hat from falling off your head.
+The turbulent water created by breaking waves will remove anything from your body that isn’t secured tightly, including hats.

 I realize that not every surfer is a fan of wearing a hat in the water, but there are a number of benefits to be considered.
-Read on for the 7 Tips you Must Know about wearing hats while surfing.
+Read on for the 7 Important Things you Need to Know about Surfing Hats.

 A recent study from Bond University in Queensland, Australia, found that skin cancer rates for surfers were 3 times higher than the general public.
 The largest percentage of skin cancer cases reported in the study, was skin cancer on the face.
 Read the article here on PubMed.